ilyarmnzhdn/dartracklist/README.md

 3. open DarTrackList.xcworkspace
 4. run

+## Requirements

+- Xcode 9
+- Know a little bit of how to program in Swift with the iOS SDK

 ## features
 * Parse tracks from ``` https://vibze.github.io/downloadr-task/tracks.json ```
 * Download parsed tracks to Core Data